CJSatnarine/CJSatnarine.github.io/content/projects/amateur_linguist/_index.md

 template = "amateur_linguist.html"
 title = "Amateur Linguist"
 +++
-I speak languages.
+Languages are cool.
 I like languages.
-I learn languages.
+I want to languages.
 Here you will find my linguistics projects.

 As a young child, I have had an interest in linguistics.
 For a while, I was grinding Duolingo, but that felt more of a game than actually learning, so I stopped that and tried learning languages through other means.
-My native tongue is English, but I find interest in these other languages:
+My native tongue is *English*, but I find interest in these other languages:
 - *Deutsch*: currently learning both Hochdeutsch and Schwiizerdütsch from my Swiss friends
 - *Español*: learnt some Spanish when I was younger, not really good at it but I can barely hold a conversation
 - *Français*: learnt a bit in school, but my French is really bad as I often confuse Parisian French with Swiss French